EarlyMssElectronicLibrary/sp-boxer/data/01_ReadMe.md

 5. Data Content Information
 6. Metadata Reference Information

-PILOT NOTE: Not all metadata is included with each image.
+NOTE: Not all metadata is included with each image.

 ### 5.2 Contributed Research Files

-This Contributed Research data is intended initially to include useful and specialized images contributed to the project by image scientists.
+The Contributed Research data includes supplemental image files.
+The core Data files represent a first selection of image files deemed most likely to facilitate reading of the under text.
+However, team scientists may have produced additional custom images.
+When available, these images have been included in the `ResearchContrib` directory.

-These are images useful to scholars, but not integrated into the core data set because, for example, they are not registered to core image dimensions or they are not accompanied by complete metadata.
-Over the life of the data set, this directory may be used to include carefully vetted contributions that provide critical contributions to the data set, such as conservation, codicological, and other information.
+The `ResearchContrib` directory is a useful place to turn for images to supplement those found in the `Data` directory.

 ## 6 How to Use This Data Set